-The pilot is a multi-lateral pilot, with two evenly spaced parallel laterals shielding the central coal area between the two wells (Figures 3 and 4).
-This configuration allows the central reservoir area to be drawn down below critical desorption pressure and achieve commercial gas rates more rapidly.
-Importantly, the proposed new pilot location is utilising existing production facilities such as camp, evaporation pond and surface pumping equipment.
+The pilot design involved a multi-lateral pilot, with two evenly spaced parallel laterals shielding the central coal area between the two wells.
+This configuration allowed the central reservoir area to be drawn down below critical desorption pressure and achieve commercial gas rates more rapidly.
+The new pilot location utilised existing production facilities including the camp, water storage pond and surface pumping equipment.

 Commercial and Market

 One of the significant developments throughout the last two years has been the increasing gas supply shortfall in the East Coast Australia gas market.
 The Federal Government’s AEMO has flagged a growing shortfall in domestic gas supply as shown in the Figure below (see Figure 5).
 This has resulted in much media and Government attention and reflected a significant increase in wholesale gas prices on the east coast.
 This has resulted in increased attention on new supply options such as the Glenaras Gas Project and there is now strong support from all levels of Government to assist with unlocking this valuable asset and connect to market.

 Jemena Memorandum of Understanding

 In October 2017, the Company announced the signing of a binding MOU with Jemena to work together to deliver the Galilee Energy’s Glenaras Gas Project in the Galilee Basin in central Queensland to the east coast domestic market.

 Jemena has made significant progress on the planning of its Galilee Gas Pipeline, which would run from the Glenaras Gas Project to the east coast gas market.